Yatra Day 1 Box Office Collections: Mammootty’s Film Opens On A Decent Note

 Day 1 Collections

-Yatra has taken a fair start at the AP and TS box office and made an impact.
-While the exact figures have not been revealed yet, trade experts feel that the Day 1 collections are going to be around Rs 5 crore.
+Yatra has taken a fair start at the AP and TS box office and made a solid impact.
+The Day 1 share stands at Rs 2.23 share.

 A Decent Start In The US